yiangyang/vllm/benchmarks/README.md

 ## Using the xFasterTransformer dataset

-For compare inference performance with intel CPU and GPU, use the save dataset from `xFasterTransformer/benchmark/prompt.json`
+To compare inference performance with intel CPU and GPU, use the save dataset from `xFasterTransformer/benchmark/prompt.json`

 ## Usage for the benchmark_offline.py script